-One of the following character strings:

-Character string Meaning $\Leftrightarrow$ A new page with the <>MELA<> logo and the licence holder information.
-Generates a line containing the verbal data identification of the respective data files. < Generates a line with the absolute years corresponding the actual YEARS parameter.
+#edit_code dit_code One of the following character strings: Character string Meaning <> information.
+A new page with the <>MELA<> logo and the licence holder Generates a line containing the verbal data identification of the respective data files. < Generates a line with the absolute years corresponding the actual YEARS parameter.
 The years appear as the headings of the data field columns for the respective sub- periods. / Generates an empty line.

 A single character other than above is repeated filling the entire line.

 Any set of characters other than above generates a line with respective characters.
 See example 1, where '-' and '=' characters are used to generate separator lines.

-c) The general syntax of the option items of the FOREST\REPORT parameter (note 4)
+c) The general syntax of the option items of the FOREST_REPORT parameter (note 4)

+#/option qualifier

+/ The indicator of the option item.

+option One of the following character strings: FIELD_DELIMITER TRAILING_NAME DECIMAL_POINT

+Option

+Meaning

-#/option qualifier / The indicator of the option item. option One of the following character strings: FIELD_DELIMITER TRAILING_NAME DECIMAL_POINT Option Meaning FIELD_DELIMITER A user-supplied delimiter for the data fields and for explanation fields.
-Explicitly defined delimiter is required for summary tables used as spreadsheet input, for example. #/FIELD_DELIMETER 'delimit cer' delimiter A character string (in '') added between each data and explanation field.
-Default field delimiter is a sp characters. pace (' ').
-The maximum length of a delimiter is 20 TRAILING_NAME The printing of the (internal standard) names of collective variables at the ends of data rows.
+FIELD_DELIMITER A user-supplied delimiter for the data fields and for explanation fields.
+Explicitly defined delimiter is required for summary tables used as spreadsheet input, for example.

+#/FIFI.D DFI.TME CTER 'delimiter'

+delimiter

+A character string (in '')added between each data and explanation field.

+Default field delimiter is a space (' ').
+The maximum length of a delimiter is 20 characters.